QuenumGerald/sparq/certora/README.md

 ### Enabled LLTV and IRM

-Creating a market is permissionless on Morpho Blue, but some parameters should fall into the range of admitted values.
+Creating a market is permissionless on Sparq, but some parameters should fall into the range of admitted values.
 Notably, the LLTV value should be enabled beforehand.
 The following rule checks that no market can ever exist with a LLTV that had not been previously approved.